 Spahn & Rose cabinet-design experts can turn any space into a beautiful, functional kitchen or bathroom.
 Here are three examples showing how Spahn & Rose cabinet designer Maria Burgmeier, based in the Dubuque location, has helped customers solve problems specific to their needs and space.

-To build the kitchen or bathroom of your dreams, schedule an appointment today.
+To build the kitchen or bathroom of your dreams,

 PROBLEMS: Little room to cook, closed-in space

 In this uninviting kitchen, the homeowner was really crammed for space.
 The room felt disconnected from the house, and the owner wanted a more open concept, flowing the kitchen into the living-room area.

 SOLUTIONS: Remove wall, add features to visually open space

 This makeover required several structural changes, including removal of a wall to make the space feel more open.
 Burgmeier worked with the homeowner’s contractor to ensure that the wall could be taken out without compromising the structural integrity of the house.
 A small bench was added to create a seating area.
 To make the space feel even more clean and open, Burgmeier extended the cabinets and ran the backsplash tile all the way to the ceiling.

 PROBLEMS: Outdated cabinets, poor workflow, little counter space